 Abandoned property was disposed of and Bronson Park was temporarily closed to allow City staff to clean the park, remove any remaining debris, and begin to repair sections of the lawn.

-September 18, 2018: Prior to enforcement, the United Way of Battle Creek and Kalamazoo pdf distributed flyers (268 KB) in Bronson Park offering several opportunities to meet with Gryphon Place for help obtaining assistance with housing, health, food, and other critical needs.
-These events were held September 19-21 at First Congregational Church and Ministry with Community.
+September 18, 2018: Prior to enforcement, the United Way of Battle Creek and Kalamazoo pdf distributed flyers (268 KB) in Bronson Park and mobile intake and referral with Gryphon Place, Housing Resources Incorporated (HRI), Kalamazoo Community Mental Health and Substance Abuse Services (KCMHSAS) and Department of Health and Human Services (DHHS) was set up.
+Events to offer help obtaining assistance with housing, health, food, and other critical needswere held September 19-21 at First Congregational Church and Ministry with Community.
 Encampment members were also reminded that help is always available by dialing 2-1-1.